madhawar/madhawar/README.md

 🐞 I'm a software tester.

-⌨️ I can create automation projects from scratch and write test automation scripts.
+⌨️ I can create automation projects from scratch, integrate them to CI such as Jenkins and write test automation scripts.

-- Selenium + TestNG/ Maven/ Java
+- Selenium + TestNG, Maven, Java
-- Cypress + Cucumber/ JavaScript
+- Cypress + Cucumber, JavaScript
 - Playwright + Java

 🖱️ I'm currently learning